BEST WINTER ACTIVITIES IN BERN

 The big artificial ice rink in front of the Swiss Parliament Building is popular with locals and guests alike.
 Thousands of visitors come here to enjoy a few rounds of ice skating on the 600 m2 illuminated ice rink.
-You will also find a restaurant just at the ice-rink where you have Swiss cheese fondue – make sure to make a reservation for this.
+You will also find a restaurant just at the ice rink where you have Swiss cheese fondue – make sure to make a reservation if you want to dine there.

 - Cost of entry: Free